Albany’s Bergeron Hat Trick Halts Women's Soccer, 4-1

 -UMBC’s freshman accounted for two-thirds of the team’s scoring during the 2012 campaign.

 -Junior goalkeeper Lauren Kadet surpassed Robin Babaris (307) for second place all-time at UMBC in career saves (308).
 Her 105 saves ranked eighth in a single-season at UMBC.

 -Senior forward Rachel McKee finishes her career in seventh on UMBC’s all-time shot list with 135 career shots.

--Head coach Leslie Wray puts her first season with the Retrievers in the books, completing the year with a program record five saves and leading UMBC to its first win in over a season.
+-Head coach Leslie Wray puts her first season with the Retrievers in the books, completing the year with a program record five ties and leading UMBC to its first win in over a season.